 Singapore, Cambodia sign MOUs in healthcare, vocational training

-'These agreements will foster closer collaboration and build lasting personal connections between our peoples,' Singapore President Tony Tan Keng Yam said.
+"These agreements will foster closer collaboration and build lasting personal connections between our peoples," Singapore President Tony Tan Keng Yam says.

 - Posted 10 Jan 2017 01:02